 Sequences may be tailored according to clinical indication.
 MRI shoulder protocols typically involve fat-saturated proton density images that are sensitive to internal derangement.
 T2 star gradient recall echo images are employed in the assessment of the labrum and for detection of substances that produce susceptibility effects such as calcium hydroxyapatite or loose surgical hardware.
 T1-weighted images are useful for the assessment of bone marrow derangement or rotator cuff atrophy (Figure 12-1).
 Non-fat-saturated T2-weighted images are useful in characterizing tendon pathology, particularly discerning tendinosis from tear (Figure 12-2).

 Chronic muscle atrophy.
 T1-weighted sagittal image optimally depicts advanced muscle atrophy and fatty degeneration around the shoulder including the supraspinatus (black arrow).

 Tendinosis of the supraspinatus tendon.
 Coronal oblique T2-weighted image shows intermediate signal in the tendon indicating tendinosis.

-MR arthrography is employed for the detection of subtle rotator cuff tears or labral pathology in patients with a negative conventional MRI, the assessment of the postoperative shoulder, and the demonstration of ...
+MR arthrography is employed for the detection of subtle rotator cuff tears or labral pathology in patients with a negative conventional MRI, the assessment of the postoperative shoulder, and the demonstration of communication between the joint ...